hipe/tmx/beauty_salon/doc/issues.md

              20% faster.
              (see also #this-commit message)

-       #open [#here.F] there is currently a hard-coded set of available terminal types

              [#here.E]: (needs a better home) the main mapping challenge this is not just the stuff about plural associations, but about whether we will ever support arbitrarily prioritized optionals.